cjhdev/lora_device_lib/readme.md

 - initialise the library (for L2 specification 1.0.4)
 - activate over the air
 - send an empty data frame periodically
+- limit the rate of send via global duty cycle setting
+- allow the server to adjust the data rate and power setting

 ~~~ C
 #include "ldl_mac.h"